jpace/glark/README.md

     If `NUM` is 0 (zero), the condition is satisfied if both expressions match on the same line.

-    If the `--and` option is used and the follow argument is not numeric, then the value defaults to zero.
+    If the `--and` option is used and the following argument is not numeric, then the value defaults to zero.

     A warning will result if the value given in the number position does not